 Peter Benelli P ’75, ’80, ’81, GP ’09 is named Thayer’s fifth headmaster and serves from 1967 to 1991.
-Mr. Benelli was a graduate of Yale University with a master's in education from Harvard, and had been an inspiring English teacher at Thayer for nine years.
+Benelli, a graduate of Yale University with a master's in education from Harvard, had been an inspiring English teacher at Thayer for nine years.

 Students seeking a forum for political debate start a newspaper called The Diatribe.

-Middle School English teacher Mike Shea initiates the tradition of the annual declamation contest, in which students perform a piece of writing; accepting the challenge of bringing it to life and sharing it with classmates.
+Middle School English teacher Mike Shea initiates the tradition of the annual Declamation contest — in which students perform a piece of writing — accepting the challenge of bringing it to life in the Middle School.

 Diatribe staff leaders request changes to the Thayer’s student government organization, resulting in a system with representatives from all Thayer constituencies, replacing the tradition of closed meetings held by class officers.